open2c/pairtools/README.md

 ### pair types

-distiller uses a simple two-character notation to define all possible pair types by the quality of alignment.
-For each pair, its type can be defined unambigously using the table below.
-To use this table, indentify which side has an alignment of a "poorer" quality (unmapped < multimapped < chimeric alignment < linear alignment) and which side has a "better" alignment and find the corresponding row in the table.
+pairsamtools uses a simple two-character notation to define all possible pair types by the quality of alignment.
+For each pair, its type can be defined unambiguously using the table below.
+To use this table, identify which side has an alignment of a "poorer" quality (unmapped < multimapped < chimeric alignment < linear alignment) and which side has a "better" alignment and find the corresponding row in the table.